Skip to Content

 Courtesy of Boyd Gaming

-Quietest Rooms at Main Street Station and The Cal
+Main Street Station and The Cal

 Fortunately, both Main Street Station and California are located far enough away (but still very close) to Fremont Street that noise isn’t really an issue.

-Some of Main Street Station’s rooms do face the freeway, however, so if you feel that could be an issue request a non-freeway room at check-in.
+Some of Main Street Station’s rooms do face the freeway, however, so if you feel that could be an issue, request a non-freeway room at check-in.

 A quiet hotel room on Fremont Street can be difficult to find due to the rambunctious nature of the entertainment.
-Yes, I love the commotion, but it’s not for everyone, especially those that have an early wake-up, are light sleepers, or are in town for work.
+Yes, I love the commotion, but it’s not for everyone, especially those who have an early wake-up, are light sleepers, or are in town for work.

 Hopefully, I was able to help you find a quiet room option downtown!